voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

         'metadata': None,
     }>

-Accessing fields of a Sample
+Accessing fields of a sample
 ----------------------------

 The names of available fields can be checked on any individual |Sample|: